liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 Now the tricky part: you need to register all test patterns using the `REGISTER_TYPED_TEST_SUITE_P` macro before you can instantiate them.
-The first argument of the macro is the test suite name; the rest are the names of the tests in this test suite:
+The first argument of the macro is the test suite name; the rest are the m_names of the tests in this test suite:

 ```c++